 If you are a seasoned professional who is only looking for storage, RAM, and processing speeds can go for the Asus ROG Strix Scar III or the Razer Blade Pro 17 from Razer.
 These gadgets also come in handy if you are looking to use the concept of GPU acceleration for neural networking.

 It all comes down to the criticality of your job and the nature of tools that you would be using for data visualization, data scripting, database management, and establishing connections with the data server.

 If you are strictly looking for a MacBook, nothing beats the efficacy of the new Apple MacBook Pro.
 However, if you are a student or an aspiring professional with not-so intricate requirements, the Lenovo Yoga C740 is a decent enough device.back to menu ↑

-- GPU: NVIDIA RTX 2080 Super GPU with 8 GB vRAM is perfect for deep learning.
+- GPU: NVIDIA RTX 3080 GPU with 16 GB vRAM is perfect for deep learning.

 - Software: Pre-installed with PyTorch, TensorFlow, Keras, and NVIDIA CUDA Drivers.